Skip to main content

 Traditional feature ROI follows a straightforward formula: investment cost divided by incremental revenue or cost savings.
 AI features break this formula in three ways.
 First, the costs are ongoing and variable since API costs scale with usage.
 Second, the value is often indirect because AI features frequently improve other features rather than generating revenue on their own.
 Third, the measurement period is longer since AI features improve over time as they accumulate data.

 This guide gives you a framework for building AI business cases that account for these realities and tracking ROI in a way that captures the full picture.
+For a quick initial estimate, the AI ROI Calculator lets you model costs, value, and payback period in minutes.

 Most AI business cases undercount costs.
 Here is a full cost framework.